AchyutamSharma/Food-Box/README.md

 # Food-Box
-This is only One page for Food-Delivery website.
+This is only one page(Hero-Page) for the Food-Delivery website.